 Established Regional Artist Grant

 The Established Regional Artist Grant Program provides larger project grants to working professional artists that represent the diversity of our region.
-For FY20, we plan to award 4 grants of $6,000.
+For FY20, we plan to award 6 grants of $8000 each.

 |Applications Open||Application Deadline||Grant Panel Review||Board Approval Meeting||Earliest Possible Starting Date|